Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Appendix Clinical Explainable AI Guidelines (Full Version)

 \textbf{Guideline 4: Informative plausibility.}

-The ultimate use of explanation is to be interpreted and assessed by clinical users.
+The ultimate use of an explanation is to be interpreted and assessed by clinical users.
 Physicians intuitively use the assessment of explanation plausibility or reasonableness (i.e.: how reasonable the explanation is based on its agreement with human prior knowledge on the task) as a way to evaluate AI decision quality, so that to achieve multifaceted clinical utilities with XAI, including verifying AI's decisions (U2.3), calibrating trust in AI (U2.3), ensuring the safe use of AI, resolving disagreement with AI (U2.2), identifying potential biases, and making medical discoveries (U2.4).
-Informative plausibility aims to validate whether an XAI method can achieve its utility in helping users to identify potential AI decision flaws and/or biases. \textbf{G3 Truthfulness} is the gatekeeper of \textbf{G4 Informative plausibility} to warrant the explanation truthfully represents the AI decision process.
+Informative plausibility aims to validate whether an XAI method can achieve its utility in helping users to identify potential AI decision flaws and/or biases, i.e.: a plausible explanation for a right decision, and an implausible explanation for a wrong decision of AI.
+G3 Truthfulness is the gatekeeper of G4 Informative plausibility to warrant the explanation truthfully represents the AI decision process.

 \begin{itemize} \item \textbf{Example}: